Loris Baz: Endurance World Championship

 Whilst in Europe and following-on from riding World Superbikes, Baz rode as part of a three-man Moto Ain team on a Yamaha YZF-R1 in the last round of the 2021 FIM Endurance World Championship at Most, in the Czech Republic.
 Together with Randy De Puniet and Corentin Perolari, the team finished last (21st position) after progress was delayed by mid-race damage to the bike when being ridden by Perolari.

+MotoAmerica King of The Baggers (2025)

+Baz entered the King of the Baggers series in 2025 with the Indian Motorcycle S&S Cycle factory team.